Marina Satti: 2016–2022: Singles and YENNA

 In May 2022, she released her debut album YENNA ("Birth").
 It became very successful in Greece and was well received abroad.
-The song “Yiati Pouli’ M”, was nominated for the award, Best Alternative Video- Newcomer, at the UK Music Video Awards 2022.
-Satti, was invited by the music platforms COLORS and NOWNESS to perform the songs, “Ponos Krifos” and “Yiati Pouli’M“.The release of the album was followed by a European tour that lasted over four months.
+The song "Yiati Pouli’ M", was nominated for Best Alternative Video – Newcomer, at the 2022 UK Music Video Awards.
+Satti, was invited by the music platforms COLORS and NOWNESS to perform the songs, "Ponos Krifos" and "Yiati Pouli’M".
+The release of the album was followed by a European tour, that lasted over four months.

-Eurovision Song Contest 2024 / P.O.P. / POP TOO (2023–present)
+2023–2025: Eurovision Song Contest 2024, P.O.P. and POP TOO

 On 24 October 2023, she was announced as the at the Eurovision Song Contest 2024.
 She was internally selected by the Hellenic Broadcasting Corporation (ERT) and her entry, titled "Zari" ("Dice"), was released on 7 March 2024.
-She finished in 11th place in the grand final with a total of 126 points.
-The performance was awarded the “Best Onstage Ensemble 2024 Award”, by the Eurovision audience.
+She finished in 11th place in the grand final with a total of 126 points. Ιn the finals, the ERT T.V ratings reached the record-breaking 89%.The performance was awarded the "Best Onstage Ensemble 2024 Award", by the Eurovision audience.
+“Zari”, achieved the 10th place in the ESC Top 250 songs in the history of Eurovision, for 2024 and 2025.

 "Zari" reached the top 50 on YouTube global trends.
 It also reached number 18 on Spotify's Global Top 50, becoming the first song in Greek to do so.
 Additionally, it achieved number one on Spotify, iTunes, and YouTube trends in Denmark, Greece, Ireland, Norway, the Netherlands, Sweden and the United Kingdom.
-It also reached charts in 29 countries including Japan.
+It also reached charts in 29 countries, including Japan.
 It received the diamond certification in Greece.

+Satti, was the most searched-for person on Google for the year 2024, in Greece.

-Following her Eurovision participation, Satti released an extended play (EP) titled P.O.P. ("PDO") containing seven songs including "Zari" (diamond).
-The EP features “Tucutum” (platinum), “Stin Iyia Mas”, "Lalalala" (3x platinum), “Eimai Kala”, a ten-minute track called "Mixtape" (2x platinum) with guest appearances by Lefteris Pantazis, Rack, Efi Thodi, Vlospa, Oge and Nick Kodonas and “Ah Thalassa” (gold).
-It became a huge success in Greece.
-The EP was certified 2x platinum.
+Following her Eurovision participation, Satti released an extended play (EP) titled P.O.P. ("PDO") containing seven songs, including "Zari" (diamond).
+The EP features "Tucutum" (platinum), "Stin Iyia Mas", "Lalalala" (3× platinum and Top 200 YouTube Global Trends), "Eimai Kala", a ten-minute track called "Mixtape" (2× platinum) with guest appearances by Lefteris Pantazis, Rack, Efi Thodi, Vlospa, Oge and Nick Kodonas and "Ah Thalassa" (gold).
+It became a huge success in Greece and was certified 2× platinum.
 Satti followed this with a six-month tour in Greece and abroad.
 P.O.P. reached number eight on the top 10 albums globally on Spotify.
 It also entered the top ten on the UK Spotify chart.
-The proceeds from the video clip of the song “Ah Thalassa” were donated to the UNHCR, for the children refugees. Τhe song “Ah Thalassa”, was awarded the “Cultural Impact Award” from the “Berlin Commercial Awards”.
+The proceeds from the video clip of the song "Ah Thalassa", were donated to the United Nations High Commissioner for Refugees, to support child refugees. Τhe song "Ah Thalassa", was awarded the “Cultural Impact Award”, from the “Berlin Commercial Awards”.

-On 18 November 2024, she announced her next single "Anatoli" which she teased on TikTok.
-It was released on 6 December 2024.
-It was certified double platinum.
-On 24 January 2025, she released her next single "Epano sto trapezi".
+On 18 November 2024, she teased her next single, "Anatoli", on TikTok.
+It was released on 6 December and was certified double platinum.
+On 24 January 2025, she released her next single, "Epano sto trapezi".
 On 24 March 2025, she released her new song "Ela Ela".